Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 #### Bonferroni correction

-The simplest multiple testing correction method is the *Bonferonni* correction, which seeks to control the family-wise error rate (FWER): *the probability of making at least 1 false positive claim.*
+The simplest multiple testing correction method is the *Bonferroni* correction, which seeks to control the family-wise error rate (FWER): *the probability of making at least 1 false positive claim.*

 To control for the FWER, the &alpha; threshold you have chosen for your experiment is divided by the number of tests performed, and any P-value must achieve significance below this threshold to be described as significant.
 In our example above where we ran 1000 tests at a 5% significance level, the correct alpha would be 0.05/1000 = 5e-5, so any P-value needs to be < 5e-5 to be deemed significant.

-We can demonstrate this by plotting the Bonferonni threshold on the plot for our previous example:
+We can demonstrate this by plotting the Bonferroni threshold on the plot for our previous example:
 ```r
 # visualize P-value magnitude
 plot(-log10(p.value), las = 1,